espressif/esp-faq/docs/en/software-framework/wifi.rst

 ---------------

-When using ESP32 as a SoftAP and have it connected to an Iphone, a warning prompts as "low security WPA/WPA2(TKIP) is not secure.
+When using ESP32 as a SoftAP and have it connected to an iPhone, a warning prompts as "low security WPA/WPA2(TKIP) is not secure.
 If this is your wireless LAN, please configure the router to use WPA2(AES) or WPA3 security type", how to solve it?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   :IDF\: release/v4.0 and above: